 Royal Palace (Palacio Real), Madrid

 The Royal Palace (Palacio Real), is the official residence of the Spanish royal family in Madrid, although now used only for state ceremonies.
 Built on the site of the old Alcázar, the Moorish castle, which was destroyed by fire in 1734, the royal palace takes visitors on a journey through Spain’s history.
+In fact, the old city wall around this area can still be seen.

 Comprising over 3000 rooms and built in the form of a square, the alluring Palacio Real was inspired by sketches made by Bernini for the construction of the Louvre Museum, Paris.